KristjanESPERANTO/MagicMirror-3rd-Party-Modules/pipeline-refactor-roadmap.md

 ## Next Concrete Steps

-1. Prepare a small sample dataset to validate the staging files against the new schemas.
+1. Add a schema-fixture validation command (`npm run test:fixtures`) and wire it into automated checks so the curated dataset guards regressions.
 2. File follow-up issues for P1.5 and P1.6 (final artifact schemas + shared definitions) and slot them after the architecture work in the board.
 3. Draft the orchestrator CLI design doc (task P1.2) using the stage graph and architecture diagrams as the backbone for review.